People

 Employee relations and social guarantees

-Nostrum prides itself on being an integral community partner, and the Company is one of the largest employers in Western Kazakhstan, with 96% of Group employees engaged locally.
-We employed a total of 668 staff from more than 17 countries, broken down as follows:
+Nostrum prides itself on being an integral community partner and one of the largest employers in western Kazakhstan, with 98% of Group employees hired locally and 92% of all employees being RoK nationals.
+As at 31 December 2023, Nostrum had a total of 571 employees from 12 countries.

-We offer all staff members competitive benefits and remuneration packages in compliance with all regulatory bodies, guidelines and requirements, which (to the extent applicable) are also applied to those hired as temporary or part-time employees.
-In 2019 the average monthly salary of locally engaged employees increased by 12% in KZT.
+We offer all staff members competitive benefits and remuneration packages in compliance with all regulatory, guidelines and requirements, which (to the extent applicable) are also applied to those hired as temporary or part-time employees.

 Education and training